 - up to $10,000 to state, district and local parties combined each year

-In addition, individual donations to issues-oriented political action committees (PACs) are capped at $5,000 per year.
-Of course, the most important thing you can do is free: VOTE.
+In addition, individual donations to issues-orientated political action committees (PACs) are capped at $5,000 per year.

 Elle Martinez contributed to this post.